mlavi/calmbootcamp/calm_iaas_linux/calm_iaas_linux.rst

 Infrastructure-as-a-Service (IaaS) is defined as the ability to quickly provide compute resources, on-demand through a self service portal.
 While many customers utilize Nutanix Calm to orchestrate complex, multi-tiered applications, a significant portion of customers also utilize Calm to provide basic IaaS for their end users.

-**In this lab you'll create a "Single VM Blueprint" based on either a Linux or Microsoft OS, launch the blueprint, and manage the resulting application.**
+**In this lab you'll create a "Single VM Blueprint" based on Linux, launch the blueprint, and manage the resulting application.**

 Creating a Single VM Blueprint
 ++++++++++++++++++++++++++++++

 A blueprint is the framework for every application or piece of infrastructure that you model by using Nutanix Calm.
 While complex, multi-tiered applications utilize the "Multi VM/Pod Blueprint", the streamlined interface of the "Single VM Blueprint" is conducive for IaaS use cases.
 You can model each type of infrastructure your company utilizes (for instance Windows, CentOS, and/or Ubuntu) in a Single VM blueprint, and end users can repeatedly launch the blueprint to create infrastructure on demand.
 The resulting infrastructure (which is still referred to as an "application"), can then be managed throughout its entire lifecycle within Calm, including managing Nutanix Guest Tools (NGT), modifying resources, snapshotting, and cloning.

-In this lab, you have the option of either creating a **CentOS 7** Linux server, or **Windows 2016** server.
-It is recommended to start with the OS that you're most familiar with.
-If desired, repeat the lab with the other OS after you've completed it with your first OS.
+In this lab, you will be creating a **CentOS 7** Linux server.

 #.
 In **Prism Central**, select :fa:`bars` **> Services > Calm**.